w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 ![Nomination Pools](../assets/staking/NPoS-Pools.png)

-[Nomination pools](https://github.com/paritytech/substrate/pull/10694) are one of the key (expertimental) features from the roadmap of
+[Nomination pools](https://github.com/paritytech/substrate/pull/10694) are one of the key (experimental) features from the roadmap of
 [Staking improvements](https://gist.github.com/kianenigma/aa835946455b9a3f167821b9d05ba376) on
 Polkadot.
 They are designed to permissionlessly allow members to pool their funds together and act as a single nominator account.
 Due to the current runtime constraints, Polkadot can